zero-proxy/zero-proxy/README-en_US.md

 You can set the credential on [config.json](./config.json), please update it as soon as possible to avoid unattempted login or MITM attack.

 ## Change log

+### 2022-05-30

+zero-proxy V1.1.1 is released.
+Now the proxy can support ezil+eth / ezil+etc better, please upgrade to this version if this meets your requirements.

 ### 2022-05-28